 Under the previous system, if an individual waited until they reached their full retirement age, they could elect to file a restricted application, which would enable them to elect to receive their full spousal benefit and delay claiming a benefit on their own work history until age 70.

-Under the current Social Security rules, only individuals who will turn 66 years old before January 2, 2020 will still be able to file a restricted application.
+Now, only individuals who turned 66 years old before January 2, 2020 were able to file a restricted application.
 Anyone turning age 66 on or after January 2, 2020 will be ‘deemed’ to have filed for all eligible benefits available to them – regardless of whether they are claiming their benefits before full retirement age or not.

 When are you eligible for a spousal benefit?